dcsil/CSC491/assignments/ux.md

 How to do UX Research for A5?
 ---

-I'm going to use the LearnSoftware app as an example.
+I'm going to use a hypothetical 'LearnSoftware' app as an example.
+This app is intended to manage CSC491 course administration, replacing tools like Quercus and automating Github and Slack workflows.

 For this application, I may ask the test user to perform a specific action given a prototype or the application itself.